Roger Stott Community Grants

 Yorebridge Sports Development Association were awarded a Roget Stott Community Grant to support the Learning Curve project in Askrigg, providing adult learning classes.
 Photo thanks to Guy Carpenter.

-The Roger Stott Community Grants programme has awarded 60 grants to date totalling £72,500.
+The Roger Stott Community Grants programme has awarded nearly £125,000 over the last four years to hundreds of incredible projects.
 This funding has supported a wide variety of projects from improvements to village halls, play parks, community gardens and sports grounds, to supporting adult learning classes, a young archaeology group, befriending service, cycling festival…and many more.